 With all that in mind, think about Andrew and the choice he’s faced with.
+Die a man or live as a monster?
 He truly doesn’t believe he’ll get better.
 And also can’t stand what he’s become.
-This is why he’d rather “die” via lobotomy than continue on as a “monster.”

-I want to clarify that when Andrew talks about being a monster, I don’t think it’s meant as a general label for the mentally ill.
+When Andrew talks about being a monster, it’s not meant as a general label for the mentally ill.
 Rather, it’s the culmination of one of Shutter Island’s major themes.

-Think back over the movie, and you may recall a lot of conversation about violence.
+Think back over the movie.
+You may recall a lot of conversations about violence.
 Several times, characters wax philosophical about the ugliness and necessity of violence.
 Then we have an important juxtaposition between two events in Andrew’s life.
-Arriving at the Dachau concentration camp and seeing the inhuman treatment of the Jewish people by the Nazis.
+Arriving at the liberation of Dachau, the concentration camp, and seeing the inhuman treatment of the Jewish people by the Nazis.
 And coming home to find his wife in the aftermath of drowning their children.

 In both cases, Andrew reacts with violence.
 Murderous violence.
-At Dachau, he and the other American soldiers line up and shoot the Nazis who had surrendered.
-At home, he has a moment of intense sadness with Dolores, who has clearly lost her mind, then shoots her in the stomach after she asks him to “set me free.”
+At Dachau, he and the other American soldiers lined up the Nazis who had surrendered.
+Then opened fire.
+At home, he has a moment of intense sadness with Dolores, who has clearly lost her mind, then shoots her in the stomach, after she asks him to “set me free”.